nguyensjsu/sp19-281-spartans/docs/RabbitMQ-HA-Cluster.md

  * Erlang cookie hash: PXMlDtXQP3bsTm4AKCAwkA==
 ```

 The problem was that the nodes did not know about each other.
-Modified the /etc/hosts file on the instances, plus inside the containers as written above solved the problem.
+Modified the /etc/hosts file on the instances, plus inside the containers (as written above in the /etc/hosts section) to solve the problem.